StepheeGee/reading-notes/README.md

 #### This is My Personal Definition of Growth Mindset:
 ###### **The courage to keep trying, trusting that improvement will follow.** :two_hearts:

-#### These are the reminders I will use to keep myself in a growth mindset.
+#### These are the reminders that I will use to keep myself in a growth mindset.

 ###### 1. 	~~I can't do this shit.~~ Failure is a part of the learning process.
 You're out of your comfort zone, Stephee.
 And that's where you should be.
 ###### 2. Take a break.
 It's ok.